Male Body Shaming: It’s As Hard To Be Ken As It Is To Be Barbie

 When one looks up terms such as “body positivity” or “body image” on the Internet, the majority of content concerns and focuses on women – barely any considering men.
+Male body shaming is often kept out of the picture.
 In spite of body shaming being usually addressed in the case of females, men share more or less similar characteristics of body image with women.
 Although less talked about, studies prove that like women, men too bear insecurities regarding their body image.
 The differences that persist between the two sexes are that males are generally less vocal and seek help less often in comparison to females.
-As a consequence of less acknowledgment in the society, men often fail to accept or even work on their issues.
+As a consequence of less acknowledgment in society, men often fail to accept or even work on their issues.

-When men confront unfitting body expectations, it results in development of numerous eating disorders, muscle dysmorphia, and an unhappy lifestyle.
+When men confront unfitting body expectations, it results in the development of numerous eating disorders, muscle dysmorphia, and an unhappy lifestyle.
 Consequently, boys and men also suffer from depression, social anxiety, loss of self-esteem & confidence, and insecurity.
-Dissatisfaction can lead to mind being preoccupied, obsessed, and distressed.
+Dissatisfaction can lead to the mind being preoccupied, obsessed, and distressed.
 Disorders like anorexia and bulimia may develop, which cause diet restriction, over-exercise, and purging.
-People may even succumb to over use of supplements and steroids.
-Often, people fall in traps of cosmetic products and surgeries, which claim to be promising.
-Procedures like liposuction, nose surgery, breast reduction, and face lifts amongst males have increased more than 300% in the last 30 years.
+People may even succumb to the overuse of supplements and steroids.
+Often, people fall into the trap of cosmetic products and surgeries, which claim to be promising.
+Procedures like liposuction, nose surgery, breast reduction, and facelifts amongst males have increased more than 300% in the last 30 years.

 Tendency to judge one’s body develops at a young age – as young as 7 years.
 On many occasions, children start avoiding certain foods because it might make them fat.
 Boys with bodies deviating from the ideal type are generally bullied since childhood.
 Family members teach young boys to restrict under the boundaries of masculinity – be strong, no display of emotions, and maintain the perfect body type.
 While a girl’s puberty is now welcomed and celebrated, puberty in boys is still not talked about enough.